nathanap2/pytead/README.md

 * Support for **`module.Class.method`** targets in the CLI.
 * Pluggable **serialization** (JSON schema / jsonpickle) shipped in the CLI. -> in progress
 * Smarter **deduplication**
+* Automatic detection of which unit tests fail even without code modification, because of randomness or uncontrolled dependencies, by calling pytest after run & gen, and rejection of these tests
 * **Doc enrichment**: promote real traces as runnable examples in docstrings / Markdown to aid LLM‑assisted code reading.

 ---